fionanealon/iris-data-set-project/README.md

 ![A picture of iris labels](iris_with_labels.jpg)

-2. Keep a list of references you used in completing the project.
+**2. Keep a list of references you used in completing the project.**

 # Plan for project